 Assessing your application

 Complete applications are assessed in detail to ensure that all requirements are met, with particular focus on an organisation’s principal purpose.
-The department is not the decision maker.
-After assessment, your application will be submitted for approval to the:
+The department assesses your application to make sure the application meets all of the requirements.
+The application is then recommended for approval to the:

 - Minister for the Environment and